-Mother Nature aren’t forests and oceans, but the wisdom that is living there is.
-She is not god that we seek in a place behind walls, but energy that moves through our bodies.
+Mother Nature isn’t forests and oceans, but the wisdom that is living there is.
+She is not god that we seek in a place behind walls, but the energy that moves through our bodies.
 We are Mother Nature, but because we lost touch with her, we must go back to our roots to reconnect with her.
 To reconnect with who we are.

 Technology corrupted us.
 It took away life from our daily lives.
-We forgot that we are a part of what we call Mother Nature, so we see her as an enemy, or a foreigner.
+We forgot that we are a part of what we call Mother Nature, so we see her as an enemy or a foreigner.
 But we can all come back to our truth.
 We only need to drop the walls we built when we escaped from home.
 When we rebelled against the truth.
 Because even though we are Mother Nature, we are also humans, and humans are complex species that we created to challenge ourselves.

 The point of everything is that we are all one.
 One family.
 One life.
 One world.
 One cell.
 One brain.
 One nature.
 We just need to stop pretending we aren’t.